 Reporting to the Assistant Vice President for Planning & Engagement, you will have the unique opportunity to directly impact the student and employee experiences at Vassar College by contributing directly to the objectives of both departments.
-You will help to develop the college’s mobile strategy and other programs to enhance student and employee engagement while developing valuable skills in effective communications, strategic planning and creating a supportive and inclusive workplace.
+You will help to advance the College’s mobile strategy and other programs to enhance student and employee engagement while developing valuable skills in effective communications, strategic planning and creating a supportive and inclusive workplace.
 Read on to learn more about how, together, we will transform the work of the College to enable our community members to engage with the Vassar experience in a deep and meaningful way.

 With support and guidance from College administrators, you will impact the future of:

 Impact the development of Vassar’s mobile strategy by identifying gaps and opportunities and surfacing new approaches to providing equitable and inclusive access to student resources

-- Identify areas for mobile growth and adoption amongst all audiences
+Identify areas for mobile growth and adoption amongst all audiences

-- Play a central role in working groups to define a multi-phased approach to mobile strategy and content development
+Play a central role in working groups to define a multi-phased approach to mobile strategy and content development

-- Inform our outreach and communications plans by using analytics and feedback to identify opportunities for improvements to content, cadence and channels
+Inform our outreach and communications plans by using analytics and feedback to identify opportunities for improvements to content, cadence and channels

-- Socialize the Digital Workplace program including technology and available services
+Socialize the employee engagement and digital engagement program(s) including technology and available services

 Work to formalize and promote skills development across our workforce by supporting and identifying new opportunities for the Human Resources Employee Professional Development programs

-What your journey will look like:
+What your journey will look like

 30 days: The first 30 days, you will familiarize yourself with the multi-year plans of the Computing and Information Services and Human Resources departments and attend meetings related to the goals and objectives of those plans.
 This will help you to get a broad understanding of how best to engage with the various teams and initiatives.
 Throughout, you will shadow the Assistant Vice President for Planning and Engagement and other members of the Office of the Vice President for open dialogue and ongoing support.

 60 days: The next 30 days, together we will identify the best initiatives for you to focus on and develop a plan for how you can be most impactful during your time in the position.